Mexico

 Award Profile

 Fulbright English Teaching Assistants are placed in Mexican public institutions to support English language learning for 20 to 25 hours per week for nine months.
-In addition to assisting English teachers in their host institution, grantees are expected to serve as cultural ambassadors for U.S. culture, actively engage with their host community and foster mutual understanding between U.S. and Mexican cultures.
-For grantees to further engage with their host community, they are expected to undertake a supplementary project for 15 to 20 hours per week.
+In addition to assisting English teachers in their host institution, grantees are expected to serve as cultural ambassadors for U.S. culture, actively engage with their host community, and foster mutual understanding between U.S. and Mexican cultures.
+For grantees to further engage with their host community, they are expected to undertake a supplementary project for 10 to 15 hours per week.

 Fulbright grants in Mexico are also known as "Fulbright-García Robles" grants.